Jonathan Hatami: Early life and education

 Jonathan Hatami was born on December 15, 1969, in New York City.
 His father was an immigrant from Iran, while his mother was born in Brooklyn, New York.
-While growing up, Hatami and his brother, Pete, suffered physical and verbal abuse at the hands of his father.
+While growing up, Hatami and his brother, Pete, suffered physical and verbal abuse at the hands of their father.
 Hatami's parents later separated and a custody battle ensued, with his mother initially granted temporary custody.
-Fearing that Hatami’s father would abduct the children and flee with the children to Iran, Hatami’s mother flew them to Florida and left them in the care of a stranger, who also abused them.
+Fearing that Hatami’s father would abduct the children and flee with them to Iran, Hatami’s mother flew them to Florida and left them in the care of a stranger, who also abused them.
 After approximately a month, their mother returned, and the family relocated to California.
-Hatami’s father searched extensively for the two children, contacting the NYPD, the FBI, and other organizations.
-Hatami and Pete were even listed as missing children in an edition of Ladies’ Home Journal.
+Hatami’s father searched extensively for the two children, contacting the NYPD, the FBI, among other organizations.
+Hatami and Pete were even listed as missing children in an edition of Ladies' Home Journal.
 The brothers' disappearance concluded in the early 1980s when they were recognized, leading to a reunion with their father.

 Hatami graduated from Canyon High School in Santa Clarita, California.